-No provision for federal or state income taxes has been recorded for the years ended December 31, 2016 and 2017.
-The difference between the Company's effective tax rate of 0% and the U.S. federal statutory tax rate of 34% is largely due to the Company's net operating losses and the effect of the federal corporate rate change beginning January 1, 2018, which are offset by the corresponding valuation allowance.
 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-Significant components of the Company's deferred tax assets and liabilities as of December 31, 2016 and 2017 are shown below.
+Significant components of the Company's deferred tax assets and liabilities at December 31, 2018, 2017 and 2016 are shown below.
 The Company has established a valuation allowance against net deferred tax assets due to the uncertainty that such assets will be realized.
 The Company periodically evaluates the recoverability of the deferred assets.
 At such time as it is determined that it is more likely than not that the deferred tax asset will be realized, the valuation allowance will be reduced.
-The change in the valuation allowance for the year ended December 31, 2017 was an increase of \$1.8 million.
+The change in the valuation allowance for the year ended December 31, 2018 was an increase of \$23.5 million.

 December 31,

-2016 2017
+2018 2017 2016

 (in thousands)

 Deferred tax assets:

+Net operating losses \$ 10,706 \$ 306 \$ 49

-Amortization \$ - \$ 1,588
+Amortization 6,267 1,588 -

-Deferred state income tax -

-Stock-based compensation - 1
+Stock-based compensation 6,333 1 -

-Net operating losses 49 306
+Other 2,119

-Total gross deferred tax assets 49 1,895
+Total gross deferred tax assets 25,425 1,895 49

+Deferred tax liabilities:

+Property, plant and equipment (16)

+Total gross deferred tax liabilities (16)

-Valuation allowance (49) (1,895)
+Valuation allowance (25,409) (1,895) (49)

-Net deferred tax asset \$ \$
+Net deferred tax asset \$ \$ - \$

-At December 31, 2017, the Company has federal and California net operating losses ("NOL") carryforwards of approximately \$1.1 million and \$1.1 million, respectively.
-The federal and state NOL carryforwards begin to expire in 2036.
+At December 31, 2018, the Company has federal and California net operating losses ("NOL") carryforwards of approximately \$44.8 million and \$1.1 million, respectively.
+The federal NOL carryforwards generated prior to January 1, 2018 begin to expire in 2034.
+The federal NOL generated in 2018 of \$41.2 million can be carried forward indefinitely and be available to offset up to 80% of future taxable income each year.
+The California NOL carryforwards begin to expire in 2036.
+At December 31, 2018, the Company has Irish NOL carryforwards of approximately \$9.9 million.
+The Irish NOL can be carried forward indefinitely.